 Contributions can be made through a number of methods and the chosen deposit amount can be amended at any time, but savers must be certain that they can deposit at least £25 a month in order to benefit from the deal.

-Next up is this internet-operated account from Santander, which pays a variable rate of 3.00% from a minimum investment of just £1.
+Santander secures a top-three spot with this internet-operated account, a deal that pays a variable rate of 3.00% from a minimum investment of just £1.
 It boasts plenty of flexibility with no set number of payments required and no penalties for missing a monthly deposit.
-Unlimited withdrawals are also permitted, offering peace of mind to those who may not be sure they can commit to a rigorous saving schedule.
+Unlimited withdrawals are also permitted, offering peace of mind to those who may not be sure they can commit to a rigorous savings schedule.

-Nottingham Building Society comfortably makes the top five with its branch-based account that pays a variable rate of 3.00% from a minimum investment of £10.
+Leeds Building Society comfortably makes the top five with this account that pays a variable rate of 2.30% from a minimum investment of £50.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.